syncfusion-content/maui-docs/MAUI/Installation/install-nuget-packages.md

     **For Example:**
     dotnet add package Syncfusion.Maui.Core

     N> If you don’t provide a version flag, this command will be upgrading to the latest version by default.
-To specify a version, add the -v parameter: dotnet add package Syncfusion.Maui.Core -v 20.2.36.
+To specify a version, add the -v parameter: dotnet add package Syncfusion.Maui.Core -v 24.1.45.

 3. Examine the Maui application file after the command has completed to ensure that the Syncfusion Maui package was installed.
 To see the added reference, open the .csproj file.

     ![Maui Package Entry ](images/packageentry.png)

 4. Then, run  [dotnet restore](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restore all the packages listed in the application file.

-    N> Restoring is done automatically with **dotnet build** and **dotnet run** in .NET Core 2.0 and later.

 5. At this point, your application has all the required Syncfusion assemblies, and you will be ready to start building high-performance, responsive app with [Syncfusion Maui components](https://www.syncfusion.com/maui-controls).
 Also, you can refer to the [Maui help document](https://help.syncfusion.com/maui/introduction/overview) for development.